jojolampi/jokilampi.github.io/_pages/about.md

 * separation of fiction and science
 * a sidebar better optimised for my purposes (I'm not big on social media).
 * removing the sidebar entirely on the Fiction page so you don't have to stare at my face as you read :)

+I'm keeping the Guide page up for now because it is indeed very useful when I edit the side.
+I'll remove it eventually.